 As in the case of MSSM, phenomenology of such light stop/sbottom squarks of the NMSSM depends on the electroweak gaugino sector in an essential way.
 In particular, the neutralino sector of the NMSSM differs from that of the MSSM in a crucial way.
 The fermionic component of the singlet superfield $\hat{S}$ in equation \ref{eq:suppot} (the `singlino', $\widetilde{S}$) could mix with the gauginos and the higgsinos of the MSSM.
 A singlino-dominated neutralino could turn out to be the lightest supersymmetric particle (LSP) and may crucially affect the cascade decays of the heavier SUSY excitations \cite{Ellwanger:1997jj, Ellwanger:1998vi, Dedes:2000jp, Choi:2004zx, Cheung:2008rh, Stal:2011cz, Cerdeno:2013qta, Das:2012rr, Das:2013ta}.
 We would further assume that $R$-parity is conserved and hence the LSP ($\tilde{\chi}_1^0$) is stable.

-The symmetric $5\times 5$ neutralino mass matrix (in the basis $\{\tilde{B},~\tilde{W}, ~\tilde{H}_1, ~\tilde{H}_2, ~\tilde{S}\}$) is given by \beq _0 = \left( \right)\; , \eeq where $M_1$ and $M_2$ denote the soft SUSY-breaking masses for the $U_1$ ($\widetilde{B}$) and the $SU(2)$ ($\widetilde{W}$) gauginos.
+The symmetric $5\times 5$ neutralino mass matrix (in the basis $\{\tilde{B},~\tilde{W}, ~\tilde{H}_1, ~\tilde{H}_2, ~\tilde{S}\}$) is given by \beq _0 = \left( \right)\; , \eeq where $M_1$ and $M_2$ denote the soft SUSY-breaking masses for the $U(1)$ ($\widetilde{B}$) and the $SU(2)$ ($\widetilde{W}$) gauginos, respectively.
 All other variables are described earlier in the text.
 Note that the (1,5) and the (2,5) elements of the mass matrix are zeros.
 These imply that the singlino state does not mix directly with the $\widetilde{B}$ and the $\widetilde{W}$ states.
-Rather, its mixing to these states take place indirectly via the higgsino sector.
+Rather, its mixing to these states takes place indirectly via the higgsino sector.
 It is thus natural to expect that gaugino-singlino mixings would never be too large.
 We consider two phenomenologically distinctive limiting possibilities with the neutralino LSP: (i) a bino-like LSP and (ii) a singlino-like one.
 Such possibilities, along with the choice of a minimal (simplified) scenario appropriate for the purpose, lead us to some benchmark scenarios.
 These are discussed in the next section.
 We do not discuss the case of a higgsino-like LSP in this work.
-This is since, as we elaborate in the next section, we like to keep the charginos out from the phenomenology we discuss while a higgsino-like LSP would necessarily result in a light chargino.
-We postpone the discussion of such a possibility to a future work as well as the one that addresses a general situation of mixed electroweakinos.
+This is since, as elaborated in the next section, we like to keep the charginos out from the phenomenology we discuss while a higgsino-like LSP would necessarily result in a light chargino.
+We postpone the discussion of such a possibility as well as the one that addresses a general situation of mixed electroweakinos to a future work.